Parthenium hysterophorus: Benefits

 The allelopathic chemicals that are released by Parthenium hysterophorus are most known for their harmful effects on plants and the ecosystem.
 Research shows that the same allelopathic properties can be advantageous to the ecosystem in various ways.
 P. hysterophorus is essentially a natural herbicide.
 According to the United States Environmental Protection Agency, a herbicide is a chemical or substance that is used to control undesirable vegetation.
 Despite synthetic chemical herbicides being the go-to for killing weeds, they are toxic to the environment.
 They are also a threat to human and livestock health.
 Researchers have been searching for nature-derived alternatives to synthetic herbicides for decades.
 However, trying to lessen use of synthetic herbicides while still maintaining and increasing crop production poses a challenge.
-Several studies have shown that concentrations of methanol extracted from the stem, leaf, and flower of P. hysterophorus have allelopathic effects on weed, density, seed germination and biomass.
+Several studies have shown that concentrated methanol extracts of the stem, leaf, and flower of P. hysterophorus have allelopathic effects on weed, density, seed germination and biomass.
 Herbicides made some natural resources like P. hysterophorus both more cost-effective and environmentally friendly.
 The weed is also reported to have pesticidal, insecticidal, nematocidal potential.
 Additionally, Parthenium hysterophorus is also being looked at as a potential energy source due to P. hysterophorus being a lignocellulosic biomass and a possible source of ethanol.
 Parthenium hysterophorus is also being investigated as a possible means of removing heavy metals and dyes from the environment, control of aquatic weeds, commercial enzyme production, an additive in manure for biogas production, as a biopesticide and as green manure and compost.